-- Introduction.
+- introduction

-- The sponsoring organization.
+- the sponsoring organization

-- Purpose of the survey and its potential usefulness.
+- purpose of the survey and its potential usefulness

-- Why the particular participants have been selected.
+- why the particular participants have been selected

-- Assurance of confidentiality.
+- assurance of confidentiality

-- The usual duration of completing the questionnaire.
+- the usual duration of completing the questionnaire

-- Any questions?
+- any questions?

-- Thank you!
+- thank you!

 A word of caution: The manner in which the questionnaire is presented can have a considerable impact on the participants' performance.
-By means of illustration, Clemans (1971) reports on a study in which the same test was introduced to three different groups first as an 'intelligence test,' then as an 'achievement test,' and finally as a 'routine test.'
-Because of the different connotations and inherent motivating characteristics of these three conditions, there was a significant difference between the test results, with the 'intelligence test' group doing best, followed by the 'achievement test group' and finally by the 'routine test' group.
+By means of illustration, Clemans (1971) reports on a study in which the same test was introduced to three different groups first as an "intelligence test," then as an "achievement test," and finally as a "routine test."
+Because of the different connotations and inherent motivating characteristics of these three conditions, there was a significant difference between the test results, with the "intelligence test" group doing best, followed by the "achievement test group" and finally by the "routine test" group.

-3.3.6 Emphasizing confidentiality
+3.3.7 Emphasizing Confidentiality

-Questionnaires administered in educational settings often contain sensitive items such as the evaluation of the language course (cf. also Sections 2.1.3 and 2.6.3).
+Questionnaires administered in educational settings often contain sensitive items such as the evaluation of the language course (see also Sections 2.1.3 and 2.6.3).
 Students cannot be expected to provide honest information and possibly make critical statements about such issues unless we manage to convince them about the confidentiality of the investigation.
 Simply saying that the data will be treated confidentially, or making the questionnaires anonymous, may not be a sufficient guarantee for some respondents.
-In a study that involved the appraisal of a range of situation-specific factors and motives (Clément et al., 1994), we made a big 'fuss' about handing out envelopes to the participants and asking them to put the completed forms in these and then seal them.
+As already mentioned briefly, in a study that involved the appraisal of a range of situation-specific factors and motives (Clément et al., 1994), we made a big "fuss" about handing out envelopes to the participants and asking them to put the completed forms in these and then seal them.
 The administrator, who was external to the school, then stamped every single envelope in front of the students with a university stamp before collecting them.
-This insured confidentiality.
+The strategy worked.

-3.3.7 Questionnaire instructions
+3.3.8 Reading Out the Questionnaire Instructions